How to Write an Engaging On Hold Message Script

 Intentionality is crucial when it comes to generating positive on-hold client experiences.
-Customers can be informed, engaged, and even encouraged by what you say to them when they contact your company, but only if you carefully craft an on hold message script that communicates and resonates.
-Use these on hold messages, samples and ideas to enhance your customer calling experience while creating opportunities to increase income the next time you change your on hold message scripts.
+Customers can be informed, engaged, and even encouraged by what you say to them when they contact your company, but only if you carefully craft an on-hold message script that communicates and resonates.
+Use these on-hold messages, samples and ideas to enhance your customer calling experience while creating opportunities to increase income the next time you change your on-hold message scripts.

-What is the Purpose of an On Hold Message Script?
+What is the Purpose of an On-Hold Message Script?

 When your callers are on hold, they should be presented with a pleasant, pre-recorded message.
-On hold scripts are the perfect chance to market your company, products, or services.
+On-hold scripts are the perfect chance to market your company, products, or services.
 It's also a chance for you to offer essential advice and material that will pique your callers' attention.

 Hold messages can help you keep your callers engaged and decrease the likelihood of dropped calls.

-How to Write the Ideal On Hold Message Script
+How to Write the Ideal On-Hold Message Script

-The Who, When, and Where
+The Who, When & Where

 Give details if you have a physical store, showroom, and website.
 Include any relevant store hours or additional information.
-The right on hold script can also highlight some of your company's accomplishments.
+The right on-hold script can also highlight some of your company's accomplishments.
 Here are a few on hold message script examples:

 - "Thank you for contacting XYZ Auto Repair, America's most dependable auto repair shop for more than two decades.”

-The What and The Why
+The What & the Why

 Inform callers on your services, but don't be overly sales-y.
 When people are on hold, they’re likely already feeling impatient and are more likely to become irritated if they believe they are being sold something.
 Try these formulas for advertising your services without it sounding like a sales pitch: